Schemes and Applications Co-ordinator

 IFB Funding Programmes / Short Film Schemes /

-Films may be made in Irish or English (if produced in the Irish language, subtitling will be necessary for festivals & sales worldwide).
+Films may be made in the English or Irish language.
+If produced in the Irish language, subtitling will be necessary for festivals & sales worldwide.

 Who Can Apply

 Applications are invited from producer/director/writer teams (where the producer and director are not the same person) subject to eligibility guidelines as follows:

 - Producers - must have previously produced at least one live action short film.

 - Directors - must have previously directed at least one live action short film.

 - Writers - must have previous writing experience eg. screen, published or online work (links to online work should be provided on their CV).

 - Projects submitted twice before unsuccessfully may not reapply.

 - Producers, Directors & Writers may apply to make more than one FOCUS SHORTS film but may not receive funding through the scheme more than three times in a 10 year period.